mirpl/mvp-ta-knowledge-base/docs/Using-the-Platform/Settings/Application-Settings/Jenkins-integration.md

 ## ***Powerfarm Pipeline***

 Go to your projects, and click the 'Powerfarm Pipeline'.
-Next, choose 'Configuration' option, and scroll dow to the 'Pipeline' section to provide respective pipeline script.
+Next, choose 'Configuration' option, and scroll down to the 'Pipeline' section to provide respective pipeline script.